Intersnack to buy KP Snacks from United Biscuits

 Restaurant Brands International Inc , owner of the Burger King and Tim Hortons fast-food chains, said on Tuesday it would acquire Popeyes Louisiana Kitchen for $1.8 billion in cash.

-Other private equity houses are following a similar route with some of their largest companies, hoping that splitting them up will lead to more profitable exits.

-KKR (KKR.N) and Permira PERM.UL are carving up German broadcaster ProSiebenSat.1 PSMG_p.DE to make it more attractive and digestible for potential buyers.

-The price paid for KP Snacks equates to nine times its 2011 EBITDA of 56 million pounds.
-The business, which also sells the McCoy's and Nik Naks brands, has annual sales of 280 million pounds and employs about 1,500 people.
+The snacks division, which also sells McCoy's and Nik Naks brands, has annual sales of 280 million pounds ($451 million).

-Privately-owned Intersnack, whose brands include Pom-Bear potato snacks and Penn State pretzels has turnover of about 100 million euros ($131 million) in Britain, said the deal would allow it to grow further and strengthen its position.
+Intersnack, which has turnover of about 100 million euros in the UK, said the deal would allow it to grow further and strengthen its position.
+Intersnack's brands include Pom-Bear potato snacks and Penn State pretzels.

-Intersnack, which has operations across Europe, is aiming for sales of 1.7 billion euros in 2012.

 Restaurant Brands International Inc , owner of the Burger King and Tim Hortons fast-food chains, said on Tuesday it would acquire Popeyes Louisiana Kitchen for $1.8 billion in cash.